 Also be sure and check out our post, 5 Steps to Fix a Bad Google Review >>

-Step 1: If you want to remove reviews on Facebook, first log in and make sure you’re using the platform as your page (not your personal account).
+Step 1: Removing reviews on Facebook in 2019 is the same as 2018.
+First, log in and make sure you’re using the platform as your page (not your personal account).
 You can switch between pages using the white arrow in the upper right-hand corner:

 Step 2: Once you’re using Facebook as the correct page, click the “Settings” option located on the right-hand side, above your cover photo: